AlbionsRefuge/bubbles-faq/customization.md

 }
 ```

-But as you probably noticed we are using here hard coded value corresponding to height of letters... what if we change size of the font?
-We have to multiply `105` by our `fontSizeMultiplier`, but we can not use here variable, because it was defined in scope of another function.
+But as you probably noticed we are using here a hard coded value corresponding to height of letters... what if we change size of the font?
+We have to multiply `105` by our `fontSizeMultiplier`, but we can not use that variable here, because it was defined in scope of another function.
 We have to use here only value.
 So if our `fontSizeMultiplier` was equal to `0.5` our code should be:

 ```
 for (var j = 0; j < g.length; j++) {